 Today the enemies of the church of Jesus Christ are not political or national or ethnic.
 Paul said, “We do not wrestle against flesh and blood, but against the rulers, against the authorities, against the cosmic powers over this present darkness, against the spiritual forces of evil in the heavenly places” (Ephesians 6:12).
 Until our King comes from heaven, we wish the destruction of no man.
 As Christians we do not kill our enemies, we pray for our enemies, as Jesus taught us to do (Matthew 5:44).

-Therefore, in this new year, pray for the victory of God.
+Therefore, in this New Year, pray for the victory of God.
 Hallowed be your name.
 Your kingdom come.
 Your will be done on earth as it is in heaven.
-Send forth laborers, O God.
+Send forth laborers, God.
 Open a door for the gospel.
 Give boldness to your people.
-Save the peoples, O Lord.
+Save the peoples, Lord.
 Vindicate your elect who cry to you day and night.
 Come, Lord Jesus.
 Amen.